CarlosRigueti/Computer_Infrastructure/README.md

 **Conclusion:**
 The automation process is effective and reliably saves and uploads daily weather data to the repository.
 This setup is fully functional and ensures continuous updates without issues.

+#### Author: Carlos Rigueti

+* **Carlos Rigueti** - I am currently studing at [ATU](https://www.atu.ie/) - Atlantic Technological University the course Higher Diploma in Computing in Data Analysis.
+To contact me for more information, please reach me out on GitHub or add me on [LinkeIn.](https://www.linkedin.com/in/carlos-rigueti-b6323926/).

+***